nickproud/OpenBots.Documentation/OpenBots Server/Cloud Design Documentation/AgentGroups/AgentGroupsComponentDesignDoc.md

           - Navigating to the view page of one of the agentGroups shows all agents that are part of this group.
   - AgentGroups Controller:
     - The AgentGroupsController will use the AgentGroupsManager to handle business logic for the different endpoints in addition to the existing entity controllers.
 The controller will contain the basic CRUD operations necessarry for the agentGroups entity, in addition to allowing users to insert new records for agentGroupMembers as well as retreiving records from agentGroupMembers
+    - NOTE: The current API version is 1.
     - Routes:
-      - All agentsGroups: [HttpGet("api/v1/agentGroups")]
+      - All agentsGroups: [HttpGet("api/v{apiVersion}/organizations/{organizationId}/agentGroups")]
         - Payloads
-          - Input : None
+          - Input : Organization id
           - Output : JSON file listing all agentGroup information
-      - Get all group members for this agentGroup id: [HttpGet("api/v1/agentGroups/{AgentGroupId}/GetAllGroupMembers")]
+      - Get all group members for this agentGroup id: [HttpGet("api/v{apiVersion}/organizations/{organizationId}/agentGroups/{AgentGroupId}/GetAllGroupMembers")]
         - Payloads
-          - Input : agentGroup id
+          - Input : Organization id, AgentGroup id
           - Output : Paginated list of all group members with the specified id
-      - Count agentsGroups: [HttpGet("api/v1/agentGroups/count")]
+      - Count agentsGroups: [HttpGet("api/v{apiVersion}/organizations/{organizationId}/agentGroups/count")]
         - Payloads
-          - Input : None
+          - Input : Organization id
           - Output : Count of all agentsGroups
-      - Agent details: [HttpGet("api/v1/agents/{id}")]
+      - Agent details: [HttpGet("api/v{apiVersion}/organizations/{organizationId}/agents/{id}")]
         - Payloads
-          - Input : Agent id
+          - Input : Organization id, Agent id
           - Output : JSON file listing agent information
-      - Create an agentGroup: [HttpPost("api/v1/agentGroups")]
+      - Create an agentGroup: [HttpPost("api/v{apiVersion}/organizations/{organizationId}/agentGroups")]
         - Payloads
-          - Input : Name, Description, IsEnabled
+          - Input : Organization id, Name, Description, IsEnabled
           - Output : 200 OK response
-      - Create an agentGroup: [HttpPost("api/v1/agentGroups/{AgentGroupId/AddAgentToGroup/{AgentId}}")]
+      - Create an agentGroup: [HttpPost("api/v{apiVersion}/organizations/{organizationId}/agentGroups/{AgentGroupId/AddAgentToGroup/{AgentId}}")]
         - Payloads
-          - Input : Agent id and AgentGroup Id
+          - Input : Organization id, Agent id, AgentGroup Id
           - Output : 200 OK response
-      - Edit an agentGroup: [HttpPut("api/v1/agentGroups/{id}")]
+      - Edit an agentGroup: [HttpPut("api/v{apiVersion}/organizations/{organizationId}/agentGroups/{id}")]
         - Payloads
-          - Input : Name, Description, IsEnabled
+          - Input : Organization id, Name, Description, IsEnabled
           - Output : 200 OK response
-      - Delete an agentGroup: [HttpDelete("api/v1/agentGroups/{id}")]
+      - Delete an agentGroup: [HttpDelete("api/v{apiVersion}/organizations/{organizationId}/agentGroups/{id}")]
         - Payloads
-          - Input : AgentGroup id
+          - Input : Organization id, AgentGroup id
           - Output : 200 OK response
-      - Edit agentGroups property: [HttpPatch("api/v1/agentGroups/{id}")]
+      - Edit agentGroups property: [HttpPatch("api/v{apiVersion}/organizations/{organizationId}/agentGroups/{id}")]
         - Payloads
-          - Input : JsonPatchDocument in request body with changes
+          - Input : Organization id, JsonPatchDocument in request body with changes
           - Output : 200 OK reposnse
   - AgentGroup Manager(s):
     - The AgentGroupManager will be responsible for executing business logic assocated with the AgentGroup entity.
 The manager will include the appropriate methods to assist the AgentGroupsController.